By Karrie Keyes

 Obstacles that April faced when she was starting out include sexism, ageism, and life-work balance.
 She says that one boss told her that he could not put her on certain sessions because they did not want to work with a woman or someone so much younger than them.
 She says that while it was tough to hear, she appreciated his honesty.

-April learned early to drop any expectations for her career, and found she was a lot happier because of it.
+April learned early to drop any expectations for her career and found she was a lot happier because of it.
 “Like any business, I think we have to be flexible and aware of what the market actually needs (not just what we like to do) to be sustainable over time.
-With technology changing so quickly there’s always new things to learn and new opportunities.
+With technology changing so quickly there are always new things to learn and new opportunities.
 I kind of like the mystery aspect of the future, actually.
 I’m happy as long as I’m learning new things, and I am surrounded by people who I enjoy and challenge me.”

-For women just starting out April offers this advice
+For women just starting out, April offers this advice

 Establish a comfort level and trust with the people you work with, and take the opportunities that you are offered.
 Then kick some butt.
 Pick your battles – Sometimes you’re better off just letting it go if someone isn’t treating you fairly.
 When my boss said certain people wouldn’t want to work with me, I just wanted to prove them wrong!
-What I wish I knew back then was that in the scheme of a 20+ year career, missing out on a couple sessions really doesn’t matter.
+What I wish I knew back then was that in the scheme of a 20+ year career, missing out on a couple of sessions really doesn’t matter.

 Try to maintain a professional working relationship with everyone you meet, even if you don’t like them.
 You never know who will be your boss someday (or who you might be the boss of).